szym-i/Data_Science_Python/README.md

-# Data_Science_Python
-Repo for my Data Science Python notebooks
+# Repo for my Data Science Python notebooks
+### Cars dataset analyse with Simple and Multiple Linear Regression
+In this project I analysed used cars data in order to predict the car price.
+The dataset available at https://archive.ics.uci.edu/ml/machine-learning-databases/autos/imports-85.data